onesentforth/discipleschool/themes/after-dark/README.md

 ### Verifying

 If installed or upgraded via script you may use the [Release Validator](https://after-dark.habd.as/validate/) to verify you're running a PGP-signed and SHA-verified release.
+Integrity is checked at the source level and may be performed offline.
+See [Release Hashes](https://after-dark.habd.as/feature/release-hashes/) for more info.

 ### Help

-[Online Help](https://after-dark.habd.as/feature/online-help/) may be served locally with `hugo --source themes/after-dark/docs` upon installation and hosted online at after-dark.habd.as.
-WYSIWYG.
+Use the included [Online Help](https://after-dark.habd.as/feature/online-help/) to learn how to set-up and use After Dark.
+Help docs may be served locally and do not require an Internet connection to function.

 ## License

-Copyright (C) 2016–2018 Josh Habdas <jhabdas@protonmail.com>
+Copyright (C) Josh Habdas <jhabdas@protonmail.com>

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2,